Total and Permanent Disability Insurance (TPD Insurance)

 - TPD stands for Total and Permanent Disability Insurance and it is paid out in the case of certain unexpected injuries or illnesses that leave you unable to work.

-- There are two categories within TPD cover: ‘Own occupation’, which covers you if you’re permanently unable to work in your normal occupation, and ‘any occupation’, which covers you if you’re permanently unable to work in any occupation.
+- There are three categories within TPD cover: ‘Own occupation’, which covers you if you’re permanently unable to work in your normal occupation, ‘any occupation’, which covers you if you’re permanently unable to work in any occupation and ‘activities of daily living’ (ADL), which provides a payout only if you meet a minimum of two requirements in a set list of criteria.

 What Types of TPD Coverage Are Available?